hakanu/blog/_posts/2021-05-01-playing-aaa-games-on-steam-with-proton-on-linux.md

 OSError: [Errno 22] Invalid argument: steamapps/common/Proton 6.3/dist/./share/default_pfx/dosdevices/c
 ```

+PS: maybe we only need to have proton installed in ext4.
+Games can still live in NTFS.
+Somebody should give this a go.

 Let me quickly check if I can play `Curse of the Dead Gods`.
 Nope, can not even install:
 ![](https://devdala.files.wordpress.com/2021/05/selection_013.png)